-We believe that our existing funds will enable us to fund our operating expenses and capital expenditure requirements into mid-2023, excluding the cost of commercializing omidubicel.
-We cannot provide any assurance that new financing will be available to it on commercially acceptable terms, if at all.
+We believe that our existing funds will enable us to fund our operating expenses and capital expenditure requirements into mid-2023, excluding the cost of commercializing omidubicel beyond the initial launch.
+We cannot provide any assurance that new financing will be available to us on commercially acceptable terms, if at all.
 These conditions raise substantial doubt about our ability to continue as a going concern.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.

-We are currently assessing whether, if the FDA approves omidubicel for marketing in the United States, to market the product ourselves or to pursue strategic alternatives for the commercialization of omidubicel.
-If we decide to market omidubicel ourselves, we will require substantial additional funding.
+If the FDA approves omidubicel, we plan to market omidubicel ourselves in the United States, which will require substantial additional funding.
+In addition, we plan to continue to assess whether to pursue strategic alternatives for the commercialization of omidubicel in the United States to ensure that as many patients as possible have access to omidubicel.
 Our present and future funding requirements will depend on many additional factors, including, among other things:

-- the progress of the FDA's priority review of our BLA filing for omidubicel; - the progress of our ongoing Phase 1/2 clinical trial of GDA-201, and the progress, timing and completion of preclinical studies of our other product candidates; - the costs related to obtaining regulatory approval for omidubicel and any of our other product candidates, and any delays we may encounter as a result of regulatory requirements or adverse clinical trial results with respect to any of these product candidates; - selling, marketing and patent-related activities undertaken in connection with the commercialization of omidubicel, if we determine to internally commercialize the product, if approved; - the costs involved in filing and prosecuting patent applications and obtaining, maintaining and enforcing patents or defending against claims or infringements raised by third parties, and license royalties or other amounts we may be required to pay to obtain rights to third-party intellectual property rights; and - establishing a sales, marketing and distribution infrastructure and scaling up manufacturing capabilities to commercialize any products for which we obtain regulatory approval and determine to commercialize internally.
+- the progress of the FDA's priority review of our BLA filing for omidubicel; - the progress of our ongoing Phase 1/2 clinical trial of GDA-201, and the progress, timing and completion of preclinical studies of our other product candidates; - the costs related to obtaining regulatory approval for omidubicel and any of our other product candidates, and any delays we may encounter as a result of regulatory requirements or adverse clinical trial results with respect to any of these product candidates; - selling, marketing and patent-related activities undertaken in connection with the commercialization of omidubicel, if approved; - the costs involved in filing and prosecuting patent applications and obtaining, maintaining and enforcing patents or defending against claims or infringements raised by third parties, and license royalties or other amounts we may be required to pay to obtain rights to third-party intellectual property rights; and - establishing a sales, marketing and distribution infrastructure and scaling up manufacturing capabilities to commercialize any products for which we obtain regulatory approval and determine to commercialize internally.

-We have annual operating lease obligations related to our Haddasah production facility of approximately \$1.0 million, which is included in research and development expense.
+We have annual operating lease obligations related to our Hadassah production facility of approximately \$1.0 million, which is included in research and development expense.
 We additionally have annual operating lease obligations related to our Boston and Kiryat Gat facilities in aggregate of \$1.1 million, which is included in general and administrative expense.